-Last Name: First Name: MI:

-Street: City/State: Zip:

-Phone: () Alternate Phone: ()

-E-mail: Program Start Date:

-All courses for which you are requesting Advanced Standing must have been completed within the last two (2) years unless noted otherwise.

-□ Anatomy & Physiology I (Proficiency exam, if required - pass score 80%)

-- □ Anatomy & Physiology II (Proficiency exam, if required pass score 80%) - □ Nutrition - □ General Psychology (Taken within last 5 years)

-Have you failed any nursing courses in the past? \Box YES \Box NO

-Applicants who are applying to ACE programs and who have failed out of or been dismissed from a similar program at another school must present documentation as to the reasons for failure/dismissal.
-ACE retains the right to refuse admission to these applicants.

-Attach the following official documentation for each course checked above:

-□ Official Transcripts that show letter grade and cumulative GPA

-□ Course Syllabus

-Signature: Date: Date:
+Last Name: First Name: MI: Street: City/State: Zip: Phone: () Alternate Phone: (() E-mail: Program Start Date ə: All courses for which you ar within the last two (2) year • Standing must have been comp e. pleted ☐ Anatomy & Physiology I (Proficiency exam, if requ uired - pass score 80%) ☐ Anatomy & Physiology II (Proficiency exam, if req ղuired - pass score 80%) ☐ Nutrition ☐ General Psychology (Tak en within last 5 years) Have you failed any nursing $\mathfrak g$ courses in the past? $\ \square$ YES □ NO dismissed from a similar pro ogram at another school who have failed out of or been must present documentation which to refuse admission to these Attach the following official documentation for each course checked above: ☐ Official Transcripts that s show letter grade and cur mulative GPA ☐ Course Syllabus Signature: Date:

-Adult Workforce Education Program Application 2021-2022
+Adult Workforce Education Program Application 2022 - 2023

 Please review the application checklist to make sure you have attached all required documentation prior to submitting your application.

 Incomplete application packets will not be accepted.

 Program:

-\Box I am a new student.
-Other of attendance
+□ Practical Nursing□ I am a new student.□ I am a returning student: la ☐ Other ast month/year of attendance

 Today's Date: Program Start Date:

 Name as it appears on ID:

 Last Name: First Name:

 Middle Name: Other Names (Maiden)

 Social Security Number: Birth Date:

-Street: A , OH Zip : \PT #
+Street: APT # , OH Zip :

-Have you previously attended college or a post-secondary school?
-Yes No

-- We reserve the right to reschedule or cancel any course that does not meet our minimum enrollment requirements.
-If a course is cancelled or rescheduled, all fees paid are subject to reimbursement or transference, upon presentation of a receipt. - The Columbus City Schools do not discriminate based upon sex, race, color, national origin, religion, age, disability, sexual orientation, gender identity/expression, ancestry, familial status, or military status with regard to admission, access, treatment or employment.
-This policy is applicable in all district programs and activities.
+We reserve the right to r ed college or a post-secondary school?
+Yes No schedule or cancel any course that does not meet our minimum If a course is cancelled or rescheduled, all fees paid are subject to ence, upon presentation of a receipt.

+religion, age, disability, sex status, or military status w do not discriminate based upon sex, race, color, national origin, kual orientation, gender identity/expression, ancestry, familial ith regard to admission, access, treatment or employment.
+This strict programs and activities.

 Signature: Date: